 - walk without an assistive device (e.g., walker or cane)

 - be able to side step swiftly to both sides

 - be able to wear a properly fitted bike helmet at all times when on a bicycle

 - have a minimum inseam measurement of at least 20” when measured from the floor wearing sneakers

 Riders Need a Bike

-All riders must have an appropriate personal bike bought to and available for the iCan Bike program by no later than Thursday (Day #4) of the program.
+All riders must have an appropriate personal bike brought to camp and available for use in the iCan Bike program by no later than Thursday (Day #4).
 Our goal is to transition all riders to their personal bike towards the latter part of the iCan Bike program such that they are comfortable with the bike they will be riding at home after day #5.